VincentSelz/rate_tweets/README.md

 Follow the further instructions to get to the sessions.

-### all_scales

-This app runs 40 rounds and every round the participant can answer on all four scales.
-The tweets are distributed to the participants randomly.

-### rate_tweets

-This app runs 40 rounds and every 10 rounds it changes the choice of answer the participant can give.
-The tweets are distributed to the participants randomly.

 ### bots

-Both apps have bots configured who randomly choose their answers.
+The apps have bots configured who randomly choose their answers.
 Run them from the command line with:

 ```bash